cannin/docker-mediawiki/README.md

 First attempt at a mediawiki container.
 No ssl yet and you still have to do manual configuration once it's up and running.
+Mysql server should really be a separate container and we should probably have a container for any non-static mediawiki data too, but I need to get something up and running so this'll have to do for now.

 docker run -d  -p80:80\
 -e "MYSQL_ROOT_PASSWORD=<Your MYSQL Password>" \